FrontendMasters/bootcamp/lessons/calculator.md

 My implementation of it is embedded here on the page so feel free to play with it.

-Let's going over the requirements:
+## Let's going over the requirements:

-- The calculator should like the above image
+- The calculator should work like it does above
 - The calculator should function like a normal calculator
 - **Do not** implement `%` or `.`.
 You can assume everything will be an integer.
 - `C` means clear.
 When a user clicks it, it should clear everything and go back to the first state it was in when the page loaded.